The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

 \begin{itemize} \item ATLAS: We chose the reduced images option in the forced photometry server to obtain the light curve \citep{ATLASvariable2018, ATLASserver2021}.
 We used data points with flag $err=0$, $chi/N<100$, and error lower than 0.2~mag.
 We binned the measurements within the same night to decrease the scatter.

 \item MACHO: We used the approximation $X \approx X_{M,t}+z_0+2.5\log(ET)$ of Eq.
-1 and 2 in \citet{MACHOcalibration1999} to produce the $V_{KC}$ and $R_{KC}$ photometry.
+1 and 2 in \cite{MACHOcalibration1999} to produce the $V_{KC}$ and $R_{KC}$ photometry.
 In our approximation, $X$ refers to the $V_{KC}$ and $R_{KC}$ bands, $z_0$ is the corresponding photometric zero point, and $ET$ is the exposure time.
 We keep measurements with errors lower than 0.1~mag and discard outliers with small errors by applying a 3$\sigma$ clipping.

-\item NEOWISE: WOH~G64 has been observed on 21 main epochs since the mission started in 2014.
-We binned the measurements within each epoch by taking the median value and the uncertainty of the median.
+\item NEOWISE-R: WOH~G64 has been observed on 21 main epochs since the mission started in 2014.
+We binned all the measurements within two consecutive weeks by taking the median value and the uncertainty of the median.
 We discarded the data with \textit{qual\_frame}$=0$ and $chi^2>20$.
-However, NEOWISE photometry differs from ALLWISE for targets brighter than $\rm{W1}<8$~mag.
-We applied an offset according to Fig. 6 in \citet{NEOWISEoffset2014} to approximately correct the magnitudes.
-We discarded W2 because of saturation issues.
+NEOWISE-R photometry differs from ALLWISE for targets brighter than $W1<8$~mag.
+We applied the offsets provided in the supplementary material of the NEOWISE-R mission. $W2$ data is severely saturated.

 \item OGLE: We used the V and I-band data from OGLE-III and OGLE-IV databases.

 \end{itemize}